Invictum/serenity-reportportal-integration/README.md

 Report Portal has a few limitations regurding to flexible nested structures support for now.
 As a result test report may contain some inaccuracate data.
 E. g. test count for launch will show total number of tests + total number of steps.

 Nevertheless `TREE` configuration allows to get additional features with RP.
-E. g. integrated RP test analisys facility will be changed from test to step.
+E. g. integrated RP test analisys facility scope will be changed from test to step.

 Handler type may be changed with following configuration
 ```